Domestication of Foreign Judgments

 Florida Statute 55.501, titled the “Florida Enforcement of Foreign Judgments Act”, governs domestication of out-of-state judgments in Florida.
 This statute’s title is somewhat misleading as “foreign” doesn’t refer to a judgments act from another country, just out-of-state.

-A copy of this notice is sent via registered mail by the clerk of the county court in the in the jurisdiction of domestication, but the statute additionally allows the domesticating judgment creditor to send its own notice.
+A certified copy of this notice is sent via registered mail by the clerk of the county court in the in the jurisdiction of domestication, but the statute additionally allows the domesticating judgment creditor to send its own notice.
 The notice contains a copy of the original judgment, as well as a copy of the judgment currently in action.

 This is recommended to avoid problems in case the circuit court doesn’t properly serve notice to the judgment debtor.
 When the circuit court sends a notice to the judgment debtor, there is a 30-day moratorium of the courts enforced judgment execution.
 This provides the judgment debtor time to file an opposition to the final domestication of the judgment in Florida.